4TUResearchData-Carpentries/software_carpentry_learner/README.md

 ## Branching policy.

-This is the *main* branch.
-It does not correspond to any actual run of this course.
-You probably want to be looking at the branch corresponding to the actual run of the course that you are attending.
+This is the *2024-11-11-tudelft* branch.
+It corresponds to run of this course at Delft University Of Technology starting on 11 November 2024.
+Please ensure that you are looking at the branch corresponding to the correct course.

 ## Content
 Collection of learner materials for a Software Carpentries workshop.
 These materials are adaptations from the lessons provided by the [Software Carpentry](https://software-carpentry.org/lessons/).